clins10/Altschool-cloud-exercises/README.md

    **INSTRUCTION:**

+        *   Submit The:

+            *   Ansible playbook,
-        *   Submit the #Ansible playbook, #the output of the systemctl status apache2 after deploying the playbook, a screenshot of the rendered page.
+            *   The output of the systemctl status apache2 after deploying the playbook, and
+            *   A screenshot of the rendered page.

 ## [Exercise 9](/exercise-9)